What is running through your mind, considering this is

-What does the title of the film Black&White mean to you?
+What does the title of the film Black&White

 Black-is the colour of malice it defines the heart of one of the protagonists and White-defines peace, the pure heart of another.
 However, the message conveyed through this film encompasses all the seven colours, which implies that not everything in life is white or black.
 There are other shades of life as well.

 About your character…